 - an URI where to receive the requested notifications as the "notifUri" attribute;

-- a notification correlation identifier assigned by the NF service consumer for the requested notifications as "notifCorreId" attribute;
+- a notification correlation identifier assigned by the NF service consumer for the requested notifications as "notifCorrId" attribute;

-- the identification of the AF that the Inference subscription is targeted to as the "targetServer" attribute; and
+- the identification of the AF that the Inference subscription is targeted to as the "targetServerId" attribute; and

-- a description of the subscribed analytics event as the "inferAnaSub" attribute.
+- a description of the subscribed inference event(s) as the "inferAnaSubs" attribute.

 and may include:

-- the reporting information as the "reportInfo" attribute; and
+- the reporting information as the "reportingReqs" attribute.

-- the required conditions to apply inference as the "inferReq" attribute.

-Upon receipt of the HTTP request from the NWDAF the NEF shall:
+Upon receipt of the HTTP request from the NF service consumer, the NEF shall:

 - translate any received SUPI into a GPSI or an Internal-Group-Id into an External-Group-Id in the inference target; and

-- send a subscription to the inference notification to the indicated AF acting as VFL server by using Naf_Inference_Subscribe request as defined in clause 6.2H.2.4.2 of 3GPP TS 29.288 [29].
+- send a subscription to the inference notification to the indicated AF acting as VFL server by using Naf_Inference_Subscribe request as defined in 3GPP TS 29.530 [33].

 If the request is accepted by the AF and it informs the NEF with a successful response, the NEF shall create a new inference event subscription, store it and send an HTTP "201 Created" response, as shown in step 2 of figure 4.11.2.2.2-1.
 The NEF shall include in the "201 Created" response: